Journalism: Great Britain

-By 1900 popular journalism in Britain aimed at the largest possible audience, including the working class, had proven a success and made its profits through advertising.
+By 1900, popular journalism in Britain aimed at the largest possible audience, including the working class, had proven a success and made its profits through advertising.
 Alfred Harmsworth, 1st Viscount Northcliffe (1865–1922), "More than anyone... shaped the modern press.
-Developments he introduced or harnessed remain central: broad contents, exploitation of advertising revenue to subsidize prices, aggressive marketing, subordinate regional markets, independence from party control.
+Developments he introduced or harnessed remain central: broad content, exploitation of advertising revenue to subsidize prices, aggressive marketing, subordinate regional markets, independence from party control.
 His Daily Mail held the world record for daily circulation until his death.
 Prime Minister Lord Salisbury quipped it was "written by office boys for office boys".

-Described as "the scoop of the century", as a rookie journalist for The Daily Telegraph in 1939 Clare Hollingworth was the first to report the outbreak of World War II.
+Described as "the scoop of the century", as a rookie journalist for The Daily Telegraph in 1939, Clare Hollingworth was the first to report the outbreak of World War II.
 While travelling from Poland to Germany, she spotted and reported German forces massed on the Polish border; The Daily Telegraph headline read: "1,000 tanks massed on Polish border "; three days later she was the first to report the German invasion of Poland.

 During World War II, George Orwell worked as a journalist at The Observer for seven years, and its editor David Astor gave a copy of Orwell's essay "Politics and the English Language"—a critique of vague, slovenly language—to every new recruit.
 In 2003, literary editor at the newspaper Robert McCrum wrote, "Even now, it is quoted in our style book".

 India

 The first newspaper of India, Hicky's Bengal Gazette, was published on 29 January 1780.
-This first effort at journalism enjoyed only a short stint yet it was a momentous development, as it gave birth to modern journalism in India.
-Following Hicky's efforts which had to be shut down just within two years of circulation, several English newspapers started publication in the aftermath.
-Most of them enjoyed a circulation figure of about 400 and were weeklies giving personal news items and classified advertisements about a variety of products.
-Later on, in the 1800s, English newspapers were started by Indian publishers with English-speaking Indians as the target audience.
-During that era vast differences in language was a major problem in facilitating smooth communication among the people of the country.
+This first effort at journalism enjoyed only a short stint, yet it was a momentous development, as it gave birth to modern journalism in India.
+Following Hicky's efforts, which had to be shut down within two years of their launch, several English newspapers began publication in the aftermath.
+Most of them had a circulation of about 400 and were weeklies that featured personal news items and classified advertisements for a variety of products.
+Later, in the 1800s, English-language newspapers were launched by Indian publishers, with English-speaking Indians as the target audience.
+During that era, vast linguistic differences were a major obstacle to smooth communication among the country's people.
 This is because they hardly knew the languages prevalent in other parts of this vast land.
 However, English became a lingua franca across the country.
 Notable among this breed is the one named 'Bengal Gazette' started by Gangadhar Bhattacharyya in 1816.